open-rmf/rmf-cloud-tools/docs/ansible_primer.md

 Using Ansible should hopefully allow you to scale up your deployments more quickly and repeatably, keep infrastructure up to date and document your infrastructure configuration as readable and accessible code.

-Some [Ansible concepts](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html) can be found here, but you should hopefully be able to use these examples with some basic understanding.
+Some Ansible concepts can be found [here](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html).
+Hopefully, you should be able to use these examples with some basic understanding.

 ## Conventions
-The roles can be found in the [roles](/roles) folder.
+The roles can be found in the [roles folder](/roles).
 Each role follows a similar structure:

 ```
 [role-name]